 An integrated and coordinated approach to land use planning is promoted by the SEPP.
 It defines the four coastal management areas in the Act through detailed mapping and specifies assessment criteria that are tailored for each coastal management area.
 Councils and other consent authorities must apply these criteria when assessing proposals for development that fall within one or more of the mapped areas.

-A review of the detailed interactive maps confirm that the Williamtown SAP includes Coastal Environment Area and Coastal Use Area in the south-western portion of the Dawsons Drain Precinct.
-These have been shown in the figures below.
+A review of the detailed interactive maps confirm that the Williamtown SAP does not intersect with the mapped Coastal Environment Area or Coastal Use Area.